AdobeDocs/analytics.en/help/admin/c-manage-report-suites/t-rollups.md

 Steps that describe how to create a rollup report suite.

+>[!NOTE]
+>
+>[!DNL Reports & Analytics] is the only tool that supports rollup reports, and Adobe no longer recommends using rollups.
+See "[Report suite approaches](https://experienceleague.adobe.com/docs/analytics/admin/manage-report-suites/rollup-report-suite.html)" for alternatives.

 1. Click **[!UICONTROL Analytics]** > **[!UICONTROL Admin]** > **[!UICONTROL Report Suites]**.
 1. In [!UICONTROL Report Suite Groups], click **[!UICONTROL Add]** next to the **[!UICONTROL Rollups]** heading.
 1. In the **[!UICONTROL Create a New Rollup]** dialog box, provide the following information: